 - The culture had lots of Sabbath holidays with social events, which were

-special occasions for Jesus to interact with the population.
+special occasions for Yeshua to interact with the population.

 - Their religious and cultural literature provided them with a rich

-heritage upon which to draw for analogy, highlightcomparisons and
+heritage upon which to draw for analogy and/or highlight comparisons and

-- Israel was oppressed by Rome and chafed under its dominion.
+- Israel was oppressed by Rome and chafed more than most under its dominion.

-- They were not willing to be inferior.
+- Israelites were not willing to be inferior.

-- They were not willing to be dominated.
+- They were not willing to be subjected and dominated.

 - The Hebrew people are characterized as having intellectual vigor.